 What causes cerebral palsy?

-Cerebral palsy is caused by damage or injury to the baby’s brain before, during or after birth.
-It isn’t always possible to work out why or how your child developed it.
-It is probably not one condition with one cause, but a term that covers many different conditions with many different causes.
+Cerebral palsy is probably not one condition with one cause.
+It is a term that covers many different conditions with many different causes.

 - low birthweight

-- rubella and other viral infections in the pregnant mother
+- rubella and other viral infections during pregnancy

 - the baby not getting enough oxygen or nutrients in the womb

-- the baby has a blood type that is incompatible with the mother
+- the baby having a blood type that is incompatible with the mother

 - severe jaundice shortly after birth